kinde-oss/kinde-ruby-sdk/README.md

 - `PKCE enabled` is a flag that can turn off PKCE auth flow.
 By default it is activated to improve your security.
 - `Authorize url` and `Token url` are paths to oauth2 methods in kinde.
 You don't need to change it.
 - `Debugging` set to true start writing verbose request logs.
 Might be useful while developing your application.
-- `Business name` is a parameter which is used in requests building.
-By default it is extracted from your `domain` endpoint.
-For example, if your domain is `https://your-biz.kinde.com`, then business name will be set to `your-biz`, for `https://example-chamois.au.kinde.com` it'll be `example-chamois.au` and so on.
-You don't need to change it in general, but it is possible to override if needed.
 - `Logger` might be set to any kind of loggers you are using.
 By default it is set to `Rails.logger` if gem is used in rails application or `Logger.new(STDOUT)` if it is not a rails app.